The Beara Peninsula: My Favourite Drive in the Southwest

 Decisions Decisions

-But if you are moving onto Kerry and not returning to Bantry, then you would finish up the Ring of Beara, which means missing the Healy Pass.
+The Healy Pass is not part of the Ring of Beara, rather inconveniently.
+It cuts from one side of the Beara Peninsula to the other.
 That's a shame because it's spectacular.
-You could just 15 minutes from Lauragh up to the Healy Pass Scenic Viewpoint and come back to Lauragh and continue to Kerry.
+You could just drive 15 minutes from Lauragh up to the Healy Pass Scenic Viewpoint and come back to Lauragh and continue to Kerry.
 You just won't qualify for the "I survived the Healy Pass" certificate.

 Léim an tSagairt